 Amazon search for "WiFi extender" yields 955 results on Cyber Monday 2018.

 Before you decide whether to purchase a WiFi extender or mesh network system, you can try improving our WiFi signal on your own.
-For example, try moving your router to a more central location in your home, changing your router's WiFi channel to a less congested channel, and if your router is dual-band, you can try switching frequencies to which your device(s) are connecting.
-Of course, if you try these alternative solutions and are still experiencing WiFi signal problems, we hope this blog helps you take the next step!
+For example, try moving your router to a more central location in your home, changing your router's WiFi channel to a less congested channel, and if your router is dual-band, you can try switching the WiFi frequency bands to which your devices are connecting.
+Of course, if you try these alternative solutions and still experience WiFi signal strength problems, we hope this blog helps you take the next step!

 - WiFi channels explained